Mongolia: Music

 The music of Mongolia is strongly influenced by nature, nomadism, shamanism, and also Tibetan Buddhism.
 The traditional music includes a variety of instruments, famously the morin khuur, and also the singing styles like the urtyn duu ("long song"), and throat-singing (khoomei).
 The "tsam" is danced to keep away evil spirits and it was seen as reminiscent of shamanism.

-The first rock band of Mongolia was Soyol Erdene, founded in the 1960s.
-Their Beatles-like manner was severely criticized by the communist censorship.
-It was followed by Mungunhurhree, Ineemseglel, Urgoo, etc., carving out the path for the genre in the harsh environment of communist ideology.
-Mungunhurhree and Haranga were to become the pioneers in the Mongolia's heavy rock music.
-Haranga approached its zenith in the late 1980s and 1990s.

-The leader of Haranga, famous guitarist Enh-Manlai, generously helped the growth of the following generations of rockers.
-Among the followers of Haranga was the band Hurd.
-In the early 1990s, group Har-Chono pioneered Mongolia's folk-rock, merging elements of the Mongolian traditional "long song" into the genre.

-By that time, the environment for development of artistic thought had become largely liberal thanks to the new democratic society in the country.
-The 1990s saw the development of rap, techno, hip-hop and also boy bands and girl bands flourished at the turn of the millennium.

 Media

 Mongolian press began in 1920 with close ties to the Soviet Union under the Mongolian Communist Party, with the establishment of the Unen ("Truth") newspaper similar to the Soviet Pravda.
 Until reforms in the 1990s, the government had strict control of the media and oversaw all publishing, in which no independent media were allowed.
 The dissolution of the Soviet Union had a significant impact on Mongolia, where the one-party state grew into a multi-party democracy, and with that, media freedoms came to the forefront.

-A new law on press freedom, drafted with help from international NGOs on August 28, 1998 and enacted on January 1, 1999, paved the way for media reforms.
+A new law on press freedom, drafted with help from international NGOs on 28 August 1998, and enacted on 1 January 1999, paved the way for media reforms.
 The Mongolian media currently consists of around 300 print and broadcasting outlets.

 Since 2006, the media environment has been improving with the government debating a new Freedom of Information Act, and the removal of any affiliation of media outlets with the government.
 Market reforms have led to an annually increasing number of people working in the media, along with students at journalism schools.

 In its 2013 World Press Freedom Index report, Reporters Without Borders classified the media environment as 98th out of 179, with 1st being most free.
 In 2016, Mongolia was ranked 60th out of 180.

 According to 2014 Asian Development Bank survey, 80% of Mongolians cited television as their main source of information.